 Another really big mistake I see YouTube Beginner’s make is that they get upset when they upload a video, and it doesn’t go viral.

 If you’re aiming for perfect, I can guarantee you that you will quit YouTube altogether in a couple of months.

-YouTube is not the place to stress yourself our over creating the “perfect” video that will go viral.
+YouTube is not the place to stress yourself ours over creating the “perfect” video that will go viral.

 Out of my top 5 performing videos, only 2 were videos that I actually had a strategy that worked that resulted in the video taking off as soon as I posted it.

-Most of my top performing videos, are videos that I never expected would grow like they did.
+Most of my top-performing videos are videos that I never expected would grow as they did.

-So if you’re posting videos, and they don’t seem to be growing like you like, keep creating and keep trying to figure out what content your people like.
+So if you’re posting videos, and they don’t seem to be growing as you like, keep creating and keep trying to figure out what content your people like.
 Focus on the small gains.

 HAVE A SHARE / PROMOTION STRATEGY

 My final tip for a Youtube Beginner is to have a strategy for how you are going to promote your videos outside of YouTube.
 In 2017, you want to make sure that you are sharing your video across other platforms like you would with a blog.